 What is a Pop Up?

 The first thing we need to talk about is what a pop up actually is.
-Basically speaking, a pop up is when you move from being on your stomach on the board, to your feet.
+Basically speaking, a pop up is when you move from being on your stomach on the surfboard, to your feet.
 This move requires good upper body and core strength, in addition to flexibility.
-It is a good idea to workout and strengthen your body before trying this move.
+It is a good idea to work out and strengthen your body before trying this move.
 Believe us, it’s not as easy as it looks!

 How Do You Pop Up on a surfboard?